DocsCielo/Pilots/_i18n/en/_posts/ewallet/2018-10-09-google-pay.md

       "parameters",
       new JSONObject()
           .put("gateway", "cielo")
-          .put("gatewayMerchantId", "exampleMerchantId"));
+          .put("gatewayMerchantId", "MerchantId"));
   return tokenizationSpecification;
 }
 ```

-To the field " **gatewayMerchantId**", send your application code registered at Google Pay.
-For test purpose, use "18045945416119260263"
+To the field " **gatewayMerchantId**", send your merchant identification provided by the gateway.
+The merchant identification is formated as XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX (i.e. GUID(36)).

 ### Definition of brands